AnselmoGPP/know_base/topics/computer_graphics/vulkan_fundamentals.md

 Before using those images and buffers you have to allocate memory for them with `vkAllocateMemory()`, which returns a `VkDeviceMemory` handle.

-Available memory is exposed via `vkGetPhysicalDeviceMemoryProperties()`, which reports one or more memory **heaps** of given sizes, each one providing one or more memory **types** with given properties (CPU visible or not, coherent GPU and CPU access, cached or uncached, ...).
+Available memory is exposed via `vkGetPhysicalDeviceMemoryProperties()`, which reports one or more memory **heaps** of given sizes, each one providing one or more memory **types** with given properties (CPU visible or not, coherent GPU and CPU access, cached or uncached…).
 Example: a discrete GPU may have 2 heaps (one for system RAM and one for GPU RAM) and multiple memory types from each.

 When calling `vkAllocateMemory()` we specify how much memory to allocate, and what memory type we want from which heap (e.g. images for rendering may prefer device local memory for optimal use, while staging resources need host visible memory).
 Host visible memory can be mapped for update with `vkMapMemory()` (returns a pointer) and `vkUnMapMemory()`.
 All these maps (pointers to memory) are persistent, and it's legal to have memory mapped while in use by the GPU as long as you synchronise.